Close Icon

 What Three Words: ///insurance.flamenco.refilled

 For those craving a more remote and adventure-filled experience, Goat’s Water is a must-visit.
 Perfectly placed in the slopes of the Old Man of Coniston, this tarn makes a great spot to pause mid-hike before reaching the summit and enjoy a well-deserved nature dip surrounded by fantastic mountain scenery.
+Be aware this is a high mountain tarn and is notoriously cold year-round

 This walk to the lake is definitely a challenge in parts, but it’s absolutely worth the effort.
 And if you’re lucky, you might even catch sight of paragliders soaring overhead on a balmy summer’s day.